-You’ve determined where you stand and made changes to improve that standing.
+At this point, you’ve determined where you stand and made changes to improve that standing.
 This last part is the most important, though -- keeping track of your reputation.
 Schedule a little time to monitor what people are saying.
-The process is the same as before when you performed a search on your brand or company, and when you browsed online review sites.
+The process was the same as before when you performed a search on your brand or company and when you browsed online review sites.
 These steps are ongoing, and your presence online will not go unnoticed by customers.

 As mentioned above, TalkWalker is our pick for simple and free brand monitoring.
 Using other social media monitoring tools can help, as well.
 This is another situation where you can really delve into the depths or float at the surface, it’s up to you.
 Depending on the prominence of your brand, you may even need to dedicate a role at your company for this ongoing reputation maintenance.

 The first step to managing your online reputation is to research your search results.
 See what exists about your brand.
 Locate any negative online content and work to suppress it.
 Create positive content to improve your search engine results.

 What types of content should I look for when auditing my online reputation?

 Any content that is ranking in your search results is important to focus on.
 Monitor your social media channels.
 Examine your reviews.
 Check the accuracy of online profiles.
 Research your competitors.

 How do I respond to negative reviews?